 Freelancers and the self-employed

-26-year-olds who are unemployed, working part-time, or who freelance may not have employer dental coverage, or may want better or cheaper coverage than what their employer offers.
-Individual dental plans, which may be bought through a broker or via direct insurance, give 26-year-olds the ability to find coverage that satisfies their lifestyle and budget as they shop for their own plans for the first time.
+As 26-year-olds age out of their parents’ healthcare plans⁵, many turn to private health insurance plans for coverage.
+Adults of this age who may be unemployed, working part-time, or work freelance may not have employer dental coverage, or may want better or cheaper coverage than what their employer offers.
+Individual dental plans offer 26-year-olds the ability to find coverage that satisfies their lifestyle and budget as they shop for their own plans for the first time.

 Like freelancers and the self-employed, unemployed Americans who don’t qualify for dental coverage through an employer can find an affordable private dental plan that suits their coverage needs.

 Americans who may qualify for dental coverage through their employer but who want a plan with different coverage options can also choose to buy a private plan that better fits their needs.